FeTe

 What is FeTe used for?

-Iron telluride (FeTe) is used in superconductivity research, condensed matter physics experiments, and materials science studies.
+Iron telluride (FeTe) is used in superconductivity research, condensed matter physics studies, and magnetic property investigations.

 What is the band gap of FeTe?